git add & git commit

 we can use git add .(dot) to stage all changes at once.

-Now git status shows that, we've staged only one file that is - index.html
+Now git status shows that, we've staged only one file that is - index.html to commit.

 I could just commit this one file but I want to group the two files together into ONE commit because I made changes to both of them.